 A proud Pennsylvania native, Molly holds a B.A. from the University of Pittsburgh, where she double majored in political science and philosophy and achieved a global studies certificate with a concentration in the Middle East and Arabic language.[ x ]
 Close Bio

-As an Account Coordinator, Cassie’s responsibilities include supporting senior staff on client-facing work, managing social media pages, media outreach, strategic communications and research.
+As an Assistant Account Executive, Cassie’s responsibilities include supporting senior staff on client-facing work, managing social media pages, media outreach, strategic communications, event planning and in-depth research.